singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 This is a bit trickier to implement, but we can imagine a "rollover" system.
 If we pop an element from stack 1, we need to remove the bottom of stack 2 and push it onto stack 1.
 We then need to rollover from stack 3 to stack 2, stack 4 to stack 3, etc.

-You could make an argument  that, rather than "rolling over;' we should be okay with some stacks not being at full capacity.
+You could make an argument  that, rather than "rolling over", we should be okay with some stacks not being at full capacity.
 This would improve the time complexity (by a fair amount, with a large number  of elements), but it might get us into tricky situations later on if someone assumes that all stacks (other than the last) operate at full capacity.
 There's no "right answer" here; you should discuss this trade-off with your interviewer.

 ```java
 1 	public  class  SetOfStacks {